 Interacting with the police is intimidating.
 Think back to when you were seventeen years old.
 Did you have the necessary knowledge to calmly handle a traffic stop?
-As a parent, you must equip your teenager to interact with the police in ways that do not escalate the problem.
+As a parent, you must equip your teenager with the tools necessary to interact with the police in ways that do not escalate the problem.

 What to Do When Pulled Over

 Driving presents one of the most common situations where your teenager will interact with the police.
 Here are 10 things your teenager should do if their car is stopped by the police.

 - Give the police their license, car registration, and insurance card.
 The police have the right to inspect these documents to learn your teenager’s identity and to make sure that they are driving a car that complies with Connecticut’s driving requirements.

 - Do not agree to let the police search the car.
 Your teen enjoys a right of privacy when they are in their vehicle.
 Subject to very limited exceptions, the police need a search warrant signed by a judge to search the car.
 Although it is hard to do in the moment, your teenager should not agree to let the police search the car.
 It is important to understand that if a driver agrees to a police search then the police do not need a warrant.

 - Do not answer questions about talking or texting with a cell phone, drinking alcohol, smoking marijuana, etc. For teenagers, these activities are strictly against the law.
 Hopefully, your teenager will not partake in these illegal activities.
 Regardless of whether they are guilty or not, your teenager has the same right to remain silent that you possess.
 They should use it!
 They need to tell the police officer that they are not going to answer those questions without a lawyer, and they should ask the police officer to call you immediately.